Drblessing/notes/Tips-n-Tricks.md

 ## Security

+Well, gather 'round, folks, and let's talk 'bout the wild, unpredictable frontier of digital security.
+Like the lawless plains of the Wild West, this terrain can be fraught with danger, and a good sheriff knows how to protect his town.

 ### Passwords

-#### Creating a password

-Create a password with EFF diceware.
+First things first, you gotta have a strong lock on your door to keep the outlaws out.
+This starts with creating a robust password.
+Imagine concocting a potent brew that can't easily be replicated.
+That's where EFF Diceware comes in handy, generating strong, unique, and hard-to-crack passwords.

-#### Password manager
+### Password Manager

-Use a password manager.
-I use 1password.
-Your password manager password should be a passhprase generated with diceware.
+Next, you'll be needing a safe to store all those passwords, something like a secure chest where you keep all your gold nuggets.
+That's what a password manager is - I myself use 1Password.
+The key to this chest?
+A solid passphrase brewed up with Diceware.

-#### 2FA
+### 2FA

-Use 2FA with an authenticator app, not SMS.
-These backups should not be stored in your password manager.
+But having a good lock ain't enough, you need an extra layer of protection.
+Like having a trusted deputy guarding your door.
+That's your 2FA (Two-Factor Authentication) - use an authenticator app, not SMS.
+Now, remember, don't store these backups in your password manager, that's like putting all your eggs in one basket.

-#### Master password
+### Master Password

-You should have a master password to decrypt your 2FA backups.
-This should be a passphrase generated with diceware, and should not be stored in your password manager.
-It should contain your password manager's password and backup codes.
-DO NOT write this down anywhere online or offline.
-Memorize it.
-Save it with Shamir's Secret Sharing Scheme.
-Use the linux package ssss for this.
+Next up, you need the key to the city.
+This is your master password, used to decrypt your 2FA backups.
+It should be a strong, unguessable passphrase, again brewed up with Diceware.
+Don't write this down anywhere, not in a journal or a hidden note, nowhere.
+This one, you gotta memorize.
+You could also use Shamir's Secret Sharing Scheme for an added layer of security - like having a map to your hidden gold, but the map is split into parts and shared with trusted friends.

-#### Encrypting and decrypting
+### Encrypting and Decrypting

-Your digital safe should be first compressed with tar and then encrypted with gpg.
+Lastly, all your precious digital cargo should be safely packed up.
+Like compressing gold dust into solid bars.
+That's where tar comes into play, bundling up your data.
+Then, it needs to be locked up tight in a secure vault - that's where GPG encryption comes into play.
+This way, even if bandits get to your data, all they'll have is a locked box they can't open.

+So there ya have it, partner.
+With this guide, you're ready to face the wild frontier of the digital world, with your data secure as a fort in the Wild West.
+Now saddle up and ride forth!